 Even so that the route server system consists of two machines only one is required.
 However, every peer is requested to connect to both machines so that in case one machines is out of order (e.g. maintenance), the route server service can still be consumed.

-If the route server system receives a BGP announcement marked as a Blackhole the NO-EXPORT community and the BLACKHOLE Community are added if these communities are not already available.
+If the conventional route server system receives a BGP announcement marked as a Blackhole, the NO-EXPORT community and the BLACKHOLE Community are added.
 This makes sure each BGP announcement marked as Blackhole can be easily filtered and does not spread widely in the Internet routing system.

 Route Server Control